 - FREE Enom account to manage unlimited domains

-- FREE SSDs, a CDN, and choice of datacenter location
+- FREE SSDs, CDN, and choice of server location

 - 99.9% uptime guarantee and 24/7 monitoring

 - Get started on A2 Hosting now.

 - Start a company with cPanel reseller hosting

 - Unlimited domains, emails, and MySQL databases